sallysetsforth

 Advent Calendar - Day 5 (lolcats)

-Posted by Sally SetsForth on Saturday, December 5, 2009,
+Posted by Sally Cummings on Saturday, December 5, 2009,

 I have a real soft spot for funny or cute animal pictures and videos.
 And yes, I love lolcats - those silly photos of cats with captions attached :).
 I visit I Can Has Cheezburger? every day for a dose of lolcat fun.
-Here are a couple of my favourites (so hard to choose!):
+Here's one of my favourites (so hard to choose!) ...

 cat